 When not studying or working, Liu devoted much of his time in London to sports such as football, golf, tennis, motor racing, swimming and snowboarding.
 He was especially passionate about football, representing both his university and several local clubs in London.

 Liu knew he had a successful, comfortable life in London, but he was also unsure of the direction it was taking.
 “I had a stable job with good salary but the market there was saturated.
 I couldn’t help but ask myself, was this the kind of future I wanted?
-So I took a look back at my hometown, Macau.
+So I took a look back at my hometown, Macao.
 I realised that it had so much potential for development but was hindered by a lack of manpower.
 After doing some research and seeking advice from my family, I decided to come back.”

-In February 2010, Liu returned to Macau, where he worked in Savills’ Macau office for two years as a valuation and development consultant.
+In February 2010, Liu returned to Macao, where he worked in Savills’ Macau office for two years as a valuation and development consultant.
 He also started managing a property investment fund as well as a number of projects at his father’s company; including the Macau Pass.

 Liu’s passion for sports continued, as he joined local football club Monte Carlo.
 In 2013, he also opened the city’s first independent golf shop in the city with a group of like-minded friends.